jeanpsv/grpc-example/README.md

 2. `docker-compose -f docker-compose-ruby-server up nodejs` to make a call using NodeJS gRPC Client
 3. `docker-compose -f docker-compose-ruby-server up python` to make a call using Python gRPC Client
 4. `docker-compose -f docker-compose-ruby-server up ruby` to make a call using Ruby gRPC Client
+5. `docker-compose -f docker-compose-ruby-server up elixir` to make a call using Elixir gRPC Client

 ### Protocol Buffer